user6654/HelloWorldAPI/README.md

     Please create a simple "Hello World" API.
 Meaning:

     1. It should be a RESTful JSON API that listens on a port of your choice.
+(I chose the port 3000.)

     2. When someone posts anything to the route /hello, you should return a welcome message, in JSON format.
     This message can be anything you want.